Bike Size Calculator

 |Road bike [cm]||43-44||44-47||47-49||49-51||51-54||54-56||56-59||59-61||61-63||63-66|

-We hope that after reading that short article and using our bike size calculator you will no longer wonder what size of bike frame you need.
+We hope that after reading that short article and using our bike size calculator you will no longer wonder what size of bike frame/wheel you need.
+If this sparked your curiosity and you want more thorough information, a great place to find it on the bike size chart by Rinasclta bike.
 Just remember that all of these kinds of calculation should be taken with a pinch of salt - all in all, the best method is to try on different bikes.
 With professional bike fitting or even a simple trial and error process, you can find the perfect bike for you.

 Different sizes for different purposes